PapaOscar90/ComputerGraphics/RayTracer2/README.md

 We provided a [CMakeLists.txt](CMakeLists.txt) file to be used with `cmake`.
 This can be used in the following way (on the command line/shell):
 ```
-# cd into the main directory of the framework
+# cd into the main directory of the framework (containing code and scenes)
 mkdir build   # create a new build directory
 cd build      # cd into the directory
 cmake ..      # creates a Makefile